 6. Rating transitions cause jumps in spreads

 Rating-based curves e.g. AA-Financials, need to be carefully constructed to avoid sudden jumps in spread levels following upgrades or downgrades.
-A classic example is that of Greece, as shown in this chart.
+A classic example is that of Greece, shown below.
 Here we compare a simple weighted average BBB sovereign spread (a spread average over all EUR BBB sovereign bonds) which suddenly drops in the level when Greece is downgraded.
-The Axioma Fixed Income Curves shown in grey are robust to rating changes, as the full surface of ratings curves is fitted together rather than in isolation.
+The Axioma curves shown in grey are robust to rating changes, as the full surface of ratings curves is fitted together rather than in isolation.

 7. How can you fit a term structure with only one bond?

 One general challenge with issuer curve construction is that you very quickly run into market thinness, or put another way, you find there aren’t many bonds to use to fit the curve.
 It turns out that this is the case most of the time.
 There are many curve fitting techniques out there, but most of the time they are applied to construction problems where there is lots of data e.g. the US Treasury curve, or the Goldman Sachs curve.
 What do we do about those issuers that have only a few bonds, or even just one bond?
 How can we fit a term structure?
 Answer: we use information from ‘comparables’, or peer issuers.
 The key idea is that we can reasonably infer a term structure shape from the term structure shapes of other issuers in the same or similar sectors, trading at similar spread levels.
 The chart below illustrates this for a North American issuer in the energy sector: Centennial Resource Development Inc. Although we only have one issuer bond, the upward sloping term structure is informed by other North American and global energy issuers trading at similar spread levels.